ShivanshuPurohit/Navigation-using-RL/README.md

 ### Results

 Plot showing the score per episode over all the episodes.
-The environment was solved in **377** episodes (currently).
+The environment was solved in **466** episodes.

 | Double DQN | DQN |
 :-------------------------:|:-------------------------:|